 That’s the thing.
 After reading the words “budget of $300,000”, you should already have decided whether you can forgive the low production values, limited special effects, and community theatre staging.
 I personally have more trouble with the film’s conclusion, by which I mean the Cenobites’ final kill, not the predictable twist regarding Steven’s return.
 The scene means to present a more cerebral sort of comeuppance for one of the male characters, but it requires us to ignore the female victim as a full-fledged entity.
 No one could accuse the Hellraiser series of lacking in strong heroines, but feminists ought to have a field day with this one.

 Otherwise, Hellraiser: Revelations explores the established tropes reasonably well, toying with notions of adultery, incest, and spring break debauchery.
 For all its technical deficiencies, the perfunctory sequel proves one of the few to grasp the true heart of the source material: uncontrollable lust.
-In a way, that puts it ahead of over half the entries in the franchise, be it Hellraiser: Hell on Earth (1992), Hellraiser: Bloodline (1996), Hellraiser: Inferno (2000), Hellraiser: Hellseeker (2002), or Hellraiser: Hellworld (2005).
+In a way, that makes it a more faithful sequel than over half the entries in the franchise, be it Hellraiser: Hell on Earth (1992), Hellraiser: Bloodline (1996), Hellraiser: Inferno (2000), Hellraiser: Hellseeker (2002), or Hellraiser: Hellworld (2005).
 I’m not suggesting Clive Barker would be proud, but, hey, not bad for a $300,000 production.